miguehm/drawer_pico/README.md

 === Stop drawing. ===
 ```

 We need to say that to our `main.py` file.
-So, you can create a `json` file para que el `drawer` sepa donde dibujar.
+You can create a `json` file, so the `drawer` will know where to draw.

 ```json
 {